45tooclose/iPo-Framework/README.md

     }
  ```

- Then to be hooked, you can create a class that extends MyClassName.You can also create this class in modules/yourmodulename/Classes floder.
+ Then to be hooked, you can create a class that extends MyHokkableClassName.You can also create this class in modules/yourmodulename/Classes floder.

  ```php
 <?php